ASMLAB/asmlab.github.io/content/research/MITgcm/atmos.md

 - execute the run: `mpirun -np 6 ./mitgcmuv`

 ## analysis
 We want to see the model output using `python`.
-What I usually do is to make a new directory called `analysis` to analyze the model results.

-I have prepared a simple JupyterLab code to start with.
+I have prepared a simple JupyterLab code to start wity.
-Hover the pointer [here](/files/mitgcmfiles/atmos/cs_example.ipynb) and do right-click, then `Save link as...`.
-If you decide do work in the `analysis` directory, save it to there.
+Hover the pointer [here](/files/mitgcmfiles/cs_example.ipynb) and do right-click, then `Save link as...`.

-In order to launch this file, open up the terminal, go to the directory where you saved this file (or `analysis`).
+In order to launch this file, open up the terminal, go to the directory where you saved this file.
 Then
 ```
 jupyter lab
 ```